ahungry/cl-protobufs/cl-protobufs.rst

 *documentation* is a documentation string that is preserved as a comment in the .proto file.

-The body is a set of RPC specs of the form
+The body is a set of method specs of the form
 ``(name (input-type output-type) &key options documentation)``.
-*name* is a symbol naming the RPC function. *input-type* and *output-type* may either be symbols or a list of the form ``(type &key name)``.
+*name* is a symbol naming the RPC method. *input-type* and *output-type* may either be symbols or a list of the form ``(type &key name)``.